 Q: How much child support am I entitled to on my child’s behalf?

 A: The amount of child support paid is determined by the mathematical formula contained in the Maryland Child Support Guidelines.
-This formula is based primarily on the custody arrangement and the incomes of both parents.
-Some of the other factors considered in the calculation include: the cost of health insurance, child support obligations to other children, alimony paid, and the cost of work-related child care, and the child’s extraordinary medical along with other expenses.
+Some of the factors considered in the calculation include the parental incomes, the cost of health insurance, child support obligations to other children, alimony paid, the cost of work-related child care, and the child’s extraordinary medical and other expenses.
 If the parents have joint or shared physical custody of the child, the amount of time each parent spends with the child is also taken into account in the Maryland Child Support Guidelines.
 If the application of the guidelines would be unjust or inappropriate, child support can be determined by considering other factors including the resources of the parents and needs of the children.

 Q: Can I change the monthly amount of child support?